Structural Genomics Consortium

 Work at the Oxford site has focused on a number of key protein families, including the protein kinases, a group of enzymes that contains many valuable drug targets.
 The SGC's work accounts for half of the world's output of human protein kinase structures to date.
 Stanley Ng, a graduate student at the SGC in Oxford, published a Nature paper detailing the mechanism by which a particular enzyme affects the chemical modification (methylation) of histones.
 This type of epigenetic mechanism is thought to be associated with development and disease.

 To improve the dissemination of its work, the SGC has created iSee (interactive structurally enhanced experience).
 This system allows scientists to reach key information on any of the targets solved by the SGC in one place.
-Each target has an 'iSee datapack', which covers the full range of information generated by the Consortium -including an animated 'guided tour' of each structure, annotations written by experts and other experimental and biological information. iSee datapacks for all structures and the software needed to browse them can be downloaded for free from SGC Oxford's iSee page.
+Each target has an 'iSee datapack', which covers the full range of information generated by the Consortium - including an animated 'guided tour' of each structure, annotations written by experts and other experimental and biological information. iSee datapacks for all structures and the software needed to browse them can be downloaded for free from the iSee website.

 In 2007, the Wellcome Trust committed £16 million to a second phase of the Consortium.
 In this phase, SGC scientists aim to solve the structure of another 670 medically significant proteins.
 The target list is challenging as it includes a number of human integral membrane proteins.
 These proteins are notoriously difficult to purify and crystallise because they exist in a fatty environment in the body, while purification must be performed in a water-rich environment.